Equity in Planning Committee

 The City of Baltimore’s Department of Planning staff created and convenes an Equity in Planning Committee (EIPC).

 Launched in March of 2015, EIPC is driven by a desire to actively work towards dismantling and remedying the legacy of racial inequity that persists in Baltimore.
-This group currently meets quarterly.
+This group, consisting of staff from all teams, currently meets quarterly.

 Below, learn more about our goals and work.